 Teeth should be brushed twice a day and flossed once a day, and when done correctly should take approximately two minutes.
 This ensures that the teeth are thoroughly cleaned and food particles are removed from between the teeth and under the gum line.

 The use of floss or other interdental cleaners is also important for removing plaque from areas where your toothbrush can’t reach.
 Did you know if you don’t floss, up to 40% of your tooth surfaces remain untouched and uncleaned?

 On the other hand, over-brushing or ‘scrubbing’ teeth too hard can also lead to other problems such as gum recession, cervical wear and sensitivity.

 Starting good Oral Hygiene routines early in children is essential to establish good habits when it comes to teeth and gums.
 It is important that we show our children the proper way to brush and floss.
 In young children, it is advised that mum and dad also help to clean the teeth as often it can be difficult for young children to have the manual dexterity to effectively clean their own teeth.

-The aim of a general dental visits is to detect the presence of early dental problems and to maintain the teeth and gums.
-It is also during these visits we can offer professional cleaning of the teeth with our ultrasonic scaler, which is the only way to gently remove the build-up of stone the like calculus/tartar.
-Small problems can be repaired before they worsen and possibly avoiding more complex procedures in the future.
+The aim of general dental visits is to detect the presence of early dental problems and to maintain the teeth and gums.
+It is also during these visits we can offer professional cleaning of the teeth with our ultrasonic scaler, which is the only way to gently remove the build-up of stone like calculus/tartar.
+Small problems can be repaired before they worsen and possibly avoid more complex procedures in the future.